v1t03r/nodejs-course/README.md

 http://35.198.14.201/

-## A Node.js + Express Project built without using a database
+## A Node.js + Express API built without using a database

 How to install:
 Make sure to run <strong>npm install</strong> in the extracted folder!